-The disease activity score (DAS) determines whether RA is in remission or whether there is low, moderate, or severe disease activity.
+The Disease Activity Score (DAS) determines whether RA is in remission or whether there is low, moderate, or severe disease activity.
 This is perhaps the most important of the three scores for you to be familiar with.

 Your doctor determines SOFI by looking at how far and how well you’re able to move your hands, arms (upper SOFI), and legs (lower SOFI).
 Your doctor will also look at how quickly you can walk a certain distance, either with or without assistive devices like a cane or walker.

-The final part of the RASS looks at how much damage the disease has caused.
+The final part of the RASS assessment looks at how much damage the disease has caused.
 This step is completed with an X-ray or other imaging tools, such as an MRI or a CT scan.